MacKinnon, Grubauer lift Avs to 4-1 win over Blues in Game 1

 Grubauer was sensational all game.
 He’s coming off a regular season in which he won a career-best 30 games.

-Kyrou tied the game at 1-apiece with 3:29 remaining in the second period.
-He beat Grubauer on a one-timer to the stick side.
+Kyrou tied the game at 1-all with 3:29 remaining in the second period.

-Before that, it was the period of top-notch saves, including one by a defenseman.

-Binnington began the theatrics with an astonishing stop while down on the ice and with the puck on the stick of Mikko Rantanen down low.
-Rantanen tried to lift it over Binnington, who raised his left pad just in time to deflect Rantanen’s shot and keep it 1-0.
+Binnington made an astonishing stop in the second while down on the ice and with the puck on the stick of Mikko Rantanen down low.
+Rantanen tried to lift it over Binnington, who raised his left pad just in time to deflect Rantanen’s shot.

 Moments later at the other end, Mike Hoffman had an open net on a wrap-around, only to have defenseman Ryan Graves slide over and poke the puck away with his stick.